edoardobinda/API_project1/README.md

 # API_project1

-First project with API.
+My first project with API is based on the YES/NO API Challenge from Danascript.
+The project refers to the typical 8 Ball that, when asked a question, shakes and answers "Yes or No", fetching the answer.
 All credit to Daniela "Danascript".

-Yes/No Challenge